WebOfTrustInfo/rwot5-boston/draft-documents/identity-hubs-capabilities-perspective.md

 non-repudiable manner.

-Self-sovereign identifiers serve as the root of trust for the subject’s agent and for claims presented to a requesting party.
+Self-sovereign identifiers serve as the root of trust for the subject’s agent and for claims presented by a requesting party.

 ## Self-Sovereign Agent